syncfusion/blazor-docs/src/kanban/kanban/swimlane.md

 ## Sorting

-Swimlane rows are rendered on descending order when using the `SortBy` property set to `Descending` order.
+Swimlane rows are rendered on descending order when using the `SortDirection` property set to `Descending` order.
 By default, swimlane rows are rendered by **Ascending** order.

 ```csharp